facebook/react/packages/react-events/docs/Hover.md

-## Hover
+# Hover

 The `Hover` module responds to hover events on the element it wraps.
-Hover events are only dispatched for `mouse` pointer types.
+Hover events are only dispatched for `mouse` and `pen` pointer types.
 Hover begins when the pointer enters the element's bounds and ends when the pointer leaves.

 Hover events do not propagate between `Hover` event responders.